When it Comes to Your Freedom,

 • The conduct of the accused occurred in circumstances that were likely to produce great bodily harm or death of the elderly victim.

+The burden of proof is on the prosecution.
+Prosecutors must present evidence to prove that you willfully or negligently committed abusive acts.
 Our local attorneys could assess your elder abuse case and determine how to best defend against the prosecutor’s case.

 Elder Abuse Penalties in Orange County